jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 #### The Method

 Three candles burn on the table.

-Several glass jars sit nearby, along with small metal boxes with holes punched in the lids.
+A boy carries a crate of several glass jars and sets them down on the table, along with small metal boxes with holes punched in the lids.

-The merchant points to the candles, each with a thin tube directing air from a different source.
+"Thanks, William," says the merchant as he places the candles inside the boxes and attaches a thin tube directing air from a different source to each.

 "Same candles.
 Different air sources.
 This one gets air from outside—through this tube from the window.
-This one gets air from the fireplace chimney.
-This one just gets room air."
+This one draws from inside the chimney, above the fire.
+This one just gets regular room air."

 The blacksmith nods.
-"So we're testing that there's something *in* the air that makes fire burn hotter."
+"So we're testing that there's something *in* the air that makes fire burn."

 "That's the hypothesis."